amygdala/tensorflow-workshop/INSTALL.md

 https://storage.googleapis.com/oscon-tf-workshop-materials/learned_word_embeddings/reddit_embeds.zip

 (Thanks to [reddit](https://www.reddit.com/), for allowing us to use some post data for a training corpus.)

+If you're running the Docker image, and have mounted a data directory as a volume (as described above), then copy the downloads into that directory so that they're accessible inside the container.

 ## Optional: Clone/Download the TensorFlow repo from GitHub